-Thank you to all the schools who shared proposals for the Community Builder Award!
-There are so many incredible endeavors happening in support of local students.
-We're excited to introduce the four Community Builder award recipients.
-These schools will receive a $1,000 donation towards their special project.
+There are many incredible endeavors happening in support of local students.
+As part of the 2017 OnPoint Prize campaign, we were pleased to recognize four schools as Community Builder award recipients.
+The following schools received a $1,000 donation towards the completion of their special project.

 STEAM (Science Technology Engineering Arts and Mathematics) students are creating hands-on activities for people diagnosed with dementia.
 The people we serve are clients at Lambert House, in Gresham, which is an adult daycare center run by Volunteers of America.
 Students design, engineer and build a variety of activities that are intended to get those with dementia to interact with others at their adult daycare center.
 We hope to create a library of activities that families can check out to take home as well.
 We have already created three activities that have been used at Lambert House.
 The OnPoint Community Builder grant would be used to purchase materials that are used for the various activities.

 Poor attendance leads to low graduation rates.
 The fair will engage families, build excitement about going back to school and encourage active participation in the educational process.

 The Back to School and Every Day Counts Fair is open to all school-aged children and their guardians in North Portland.
 Parents and students will first attend a welcome back orientation.
 We'll share a message that “Every Day Counts” when it comes to attendance.
 Families will be asked to sign a pledge card to send their students to school every day.

 Nearly 75% of our families are low-income and struggle to provide the basic necessities.
 We will lessen the burden by providing backpacks with school supplies.
 Afterwards, families have an opportunity to visit with organizations to obtain information on school and community resources.